 It also includes an SEO overview of pages, so you can quickly see the meta title, meta description, Open Graph image, and other essential info in case a page is missing it.

-In addition to showing SEO overviews, it has many AI features: you can tighten paragraphs, rewrite clunky lines, expand thin sections, and keep momentum during research.
-In blogger terms, it helps you do the hardest part more often, starting and finishing.
+Beyond the SEO overview, it has many AI features: you can tighten paragraphs, rewrite clunky lines, expand thin sections, and keep momentum during research.
+In blogger terms, it helps you do the hardest part more often, which is starting and finishing.

 3. Keyword Surfer (best free keyword ideas directly inside Google search)